 I wanted to keep the Windows 11 Home installation, so I booted into it and cleaned it up a bit.

-Next I downloaded the latest BIOS (2.10 at the time of writing) and installed it.
+Next I downloaded the latest BIOS and installed it.
+It is version 2.12 at the time of writing (2.12 fixes the issue with the upper screen not turning on after suspend).
 There are instructions in the package, but you basically download an archive. unzip it, copy the files onto a USB stick, restart and press F7 to install the update.

-I also updated the firmware for my 2TB SSD.
+I also updated the firmware for my 2TB SSD, I’ve read about people having trouble if not.

-Finally I shrunk the D: drive to 200GB.
+Finally I shrunk the D: (Windows data) drive to 200GB.

 - 300 GB Windows 11 Home installation